 The number of heats is determined by the total participants per gender and age category, divided by 4 (four) with the decimals rounded up.
+Example for 38 competitors: eight (8) heats with four (4) competitors and two (2)

 Example for 38 competitors: eight (8) heats with four (4) competitors and two (2) heats with three (3) competitors per qualification round.